xaur/notes/proposal-process.md

 - [ ] promote pre-vote:
   * submit proposal link to [r/decred](https://www.reddit.com/r/decred/)
   * post in #proposals room
-  * post in rooms relevant to the domain of the proposal (e.g. #marketing, #dev)
+  * post in rooms relevant to the domain of the proposal (e.g. #marketing or #dev)
   * tweet from your twitter account and ask in #social\_media or #proposals to retweet
   * find a good balance between being too annoying and too shy
-  * Remember: if _you_ don't promote your proposal, it may happen that nobody will!
+  * Remember: if _you_ don't promote your proposal, it may happen that _nobody_ will!
+- [ ] actively engage with commenters: answer questions, clarify misunderstandings.
+Make sure you don't miss email notifications from Politeia.
+- [ ] as soon as you clarify something confusing, update the proposal to include that
+  * the sooner you update, the less clarification you'll need to do from that point
+  * all edits will be recorded on Politeia
 - [ ] let it hang on Politeia long enough to collect feedback
   * I recommend 2 weeks
   * even longer for bigger budgets and bigger impact
-- [ ] edit the proposal in response to feedback, all edits will be recorded on Politeia
+- [ ] authorize the vote
+  * after the vote begins you can no longer edit the proposal
 - [ ] promote again after you authorized vote
 - [ ] promote mid vote or 1-2 days before finish